Your Wills and Probate Specialists

 • Assets in foreign jurisdictions

 However, we will charge hourly rate as mentioned above if the probate is complex but uncontested.
-Usually, the costs incurred in such cases depend on the complexity of the case, however, the likely costs are to be £5000.00 + VAT* of £1000.00.
+Usually, the costs incurred in such cases depend on the complexity of the case, however, the likely costs are to be £5,000+ VAT at 20% making the total estimated charge £6,000.

 Drafting of Wills